Kythira

 Walk down through the village to the waterfall — a small but beautiful cascade into a natural pool surrounded by oleanders.
 One of the most unexpected spots in the Ionian islands. - 12:00 · Cave of Agia Sofia

 A spectacular sea cave with a Byzantine church inside — frescos from the 12th-13th century survive on the cave walls.
 One of the most unusual religious sites in Greece.
-Guided tours from the village. - 15:00 · Limnaria Beach
+Guided tours from the village. - 15:00 · Kalami Beach

 Remote pebble beach below Milopotamos, accessible by a steep path or by boat.
-Extremely clear water, dramatic cliff scenery, almost always deserted.
+Extremely clear water, dramatic cliff scenery, almost always deserted. - 20:30 · Drive back to Avlemonas

 Day 3: Avlemonas & the East Coast